 “Are you one of the dancers?”

 At first I wondered if he was blind because that was possible one of the worst pick-up lines ever.
 But, it turns out that he just wanted to tell me how terrible the show was; that it was a waste of money and I was only going to be disappointed.
 I smiled back politely and pretended to listen but as we moved further up the line I began to wonder, was he right?
-Was I going to be disappointed?
+Was was the Moulin Rouge worth the money or was I going to be disappointed?

-Turns out I wasn’t.
+Turns out that I wasn’t disappointed at all.
 I loved every single minute of it.
 So much so that when I returned to Paris for the third time in 2017 I booked tickets to go again.
 And guess what?
 I loved it just as much the second time around as I did the first.

 Did I understand it all?
 Nope.
 Yes, I’m Canadian but no I don’t speak fluent French.
 But, I didn’t have to speak the language to enjoy the show.
 Dazzling costumes, talented dancers, fun numbers, and jaw-dropping acrobatic acts had me sitting on the edge of my seat all night long.